SciFin-Team/SciFin/README.md

 ## Installation

 Installing SciFin on Linux or Mac is very easy, you can simply run `pip install SciFin` on the Terminal command line.
-The last version available on PyPI is [version 0.0.1](https://pypi.org/project/SciFin/0.0.1/).

 If you encounter problems during installation or after and think you know how the problem can be improved, please share it with me.